Soft/enum-kinds/enum-kinds-macros/README.md

 # enum-kinds-macros

-`enum-kinds-macros` derives `enum`s with matching variants, but without any of the associated data. `enum-kinds-traits` contains trait definitions used by this macro.
+Generate enums with matching variants, but without any of the associated data.
+`enum-kinds-traits` crate contains trait definitions used by this crate.

-In other words, `enum-kinds-macros` automatically generates `enum`s that have the same set of variants as the original `enum` but with all embedded data removed (that is, all the variants are unit variants).
+In other words, `enum-kinds-macros` automatically generates `enum`s that have the same set of variants as the original `enum`, but with all the embedded data stripped away (that is, all the variants are unit variants).
 Additionally, `enum-kinds-macros` implements `ToKind` trait for the original `enum` allowing one to get the associated unit variant.